FranciscoLozCoding/plugin-lorawan-listener/ecr-meta/ecr-science-description.md

 ## About The Plugin

 This plugin is designed to handle the configuration of the backend MQTT (Message Queuing Telemetry Transport) to receive value(s) from LoRaWAN (Long Range Wide Area Network) devices.
+It can receive data from **both** the local ChirpStack (MQTT) and **Loriot** (WebSocket) at the same time, so you can aggregate local gateway traffic and remote Loriot traffic on one node.
 Essentially, it sets up a way for the LoRaWAN devices to send data to a central location, where it can be used by other applications.

 When the plugin receives data from a LoRaWAN device, it publishes that data to the beehive.
 This is where all the data received from the LoRaWAN devices is stored.
 Other users can then subscribe to the measurement(s) to access the data, or use it to build larger applications that rely on LoRaWAN data.